 79 percent six-year graduation.
 Read more about retention at DePaul.

 The Driehaus College of Business, Kellstadt Graduate School of Business and School of Accountancy and Management Information Systems are accredited by the AACSB International - The Association to Advance Collegiate Schools of Business, a distinction indicating academic excellence that is earned by less than five percent of business schools worldwide.
-The college is also accredited by the North Central Association.

 Founded in 1912, the Driehaus College of Business (formerly the College of Commerce) was among the first 10 business colleges in the United States and the first at an American Catholic university.
 In 2012, its centennial year, the college received a $30 million gift from DePaul alumnus Richard H. Driehaus.
 To honor his longtime partnership with his alma mater, the college was named for Driehaus.
 The college's graduate school and MBA program were introduced in 1948.
 The school was named the Charles H. Kellstadt Graduate School of Business in 1992 to honor the former CEO and chairman of Sears, Roebuck & Co.